Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/powerquad/fir_fast/readme.txt

 Overview
 ========
-The PowerQuad fetches data from system RAM and private RAM through different path, for the calcutations which need data from two parts of memory, such as FIR, convolve, correlate, and some matrix operations, place the input data B in private RAM improves the performance.
+The PowerQuad fetches data from system RAM and private RAM through different path, for the calculations which need data from two parts of memory, such as FIR, convolve, correlate, and some matrix operations, place the input data B in private RAM improves the performance.
 PowerQuad private RAM starts from address 0xe0000000, the first 4KByte is used